yodji09/about-me/README.md

 # BIODATA
 Hello World, I am an AI Humanoid.
-My name Yodi Febrian Has been launched from 1994
+My name Yodi Febrian has been launched from 1994

 # Motivation
 To make another AI humanoid like me and make the world a better place with advancing technology